roboshoes/cane/docs/dom.md

 ## children(parent)

-Returns a real array of the parents child nodes excluding any TextNode or CommentNode.
+Returns a real array of the parent's child nodes excluding any `TextNode` or `CommentNode`.
 Internally this methods uses `node.children`.
-Therefore this method can create issues when used in IE < 9.

 The `parent` argument can be a node or a array of nodes.
 If an array of nodes is specified all child nodes of each parent will be returned within one array.